Please note that this article contains affiliate links, read disclosures here.

 In an effort to keep the gas and electric bill at a reasonable level, I set the thermostat a few degrees lower in the wintertime and a couple notches higher in the summertime.

-The temperature fluctuation inside the house can make a difference, even if it’s a small extent.
 If you are conscious about just adjusting a few degrees that’s better than nothing.

 Utilities need to be paid regardless, so why not take some measures to reduce the cost?